RBCCapstone/Classification/README.md

 # Classification
-Scripts that classify articles to prepare for ML
+Scripts & Data that classify articles to prepare for ML